Nykredit/parameter-management-platform/pmp-client/README.md

 In addition to Nykredit's stack, [Tailwindcss](https://tailwindcss.com/) is used for consistent styling, and the native fetch is replaced with [axios](https://axios-http.com/) for better pairing with Tanstack Query.

 ### Structure

+### Notes on dependencies

+RMWC [recommends installing components individually](https://rmwc.io/installation).
+This has not been done in this project, to ease development for developers not familiar with using component frameworks.
+This means that the bundle size is larger than it could be, but as the client is not customer facing, this is not a priority.
+Likewise, ESLint rules for tree shaking are not enabled, and RMWC style sheets are all imported in `src/app.tsx`.